StevenKauwe/voice-activated-assistant/README.md

 ## Settings

 To adjust the application's behavior, modify the `settings_config.yml` file.
 For example, you can change the model ID, enable or disable copying to the clipboard, adjust the maximum audio length, and more.

-## Logging

-The application uses `loguru` for logging.
-You can adjust the logging level by modifying the `logger_init` function call in the script.

-## Graceful Shutdown

-The application handles `SIGTERM` and `SIGINT` signals to ensure a graceful shutdown when the process is terminated.

 ## License